bcstp/hugosite/content/post/2022-aug-its-our-money.md

 ---
 title: "Aug.
 Meeting: It's OUR money.
 What are THEY going to do with it?"
 date: 2022-08-11T12:57:27-05:00
 description: "The state legislature has a $27 Billion surplus of our money.
-In the past, they've not done well giving much back"
+In the past, they've not done well in giving much back"
 summary: "The state legislature has a $27 Billion surplus of our money.
-In the past, they've not done wellgiving much back"
+In the past, they've not done well in giving much back"
 ---

 **_Thursday, August 18, 2022, 6:30 PM_**